lo-jo/Kernel-From-Scratch/README.md

 ### Creating a bootable disk image
 https://wiki.osdev.org/Bare_Bones#Building_a_bootable_cdrom_image

-NOW THAT IS ONE THING THAT I CANT GET TO DO!!!

 ### System emulation
 Running our kernel is possible with tools such as QEMU.
 ``` make emulate ``` (without GRUB)